UK CO₂ Supply: Challenges and Sustainable Solutions

 The CF Fertilisers closure exposed the fragility of the UK’s CO₂ supply chain and underscored the urgent need for domestic, sustainable solutions.

-How Our Leeds Project Addresses the CO₂ Crisis
+How Our Technology Addresses the CO₂ Challenge

-Key Benefits of the Leeds Project
+Key Benefits

 The Role of Carbon Capture in the UK’s Industrial Future